Venus In Sagittarius Is Here — & You'll Want To Bet On Love

 Venus In Sagittarius Is Here — & You’ll Want To Bet On Love

-From November 30th to December 24th, Venus is flirting and taking chances in Sagittarius.
+From December 1st to the 24th, Venus is flirting and taking chances in Sagittarius.
 At this point, we are seeking pleasure and adventure.
 Venus in Sagittarius allows us to experience and explore the attributes of the Fire sign in a personal way, which includes honesty and directness.
 Plus, an optimistic outlook and approach to dating.
 We tend to give a lot of ourselves and bet on love.
 Nothing can hold us back!

 AdvertisementADVERTISEMENT